js-works/js-reactive/README.md

   everywhere in the component logic, not just in the "render" function.

-- No need to use 'prop-types' library: As component properties and context values can be validated in a more general way, jsReactive is not depending on a React or jsReactive specific prop validation library.
+- No need to use 'prop-types' library: As component properties and context values can be validated in a more general way, jsReactUtils is not depending on a React or jsReactUtils specific prop validation library.
   Instead a general validation library like for example [js-spec](https://github.com/js-works/js-spec) can be used.